-ANSWER: Defendant Mohammed objects to the term "Watts Gang's criminal enterprise" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant denies he engaged in any criminal activity or other alleged misconduct.
+Defendant lacks knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this paragraph.

 12. The Chicago Police Department's official policies and customs of failing to discipline, supervise, and control its officers, as well as its "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.